 Fruit: Flowers mature into bluish-black edible oval drupes, about 1/3 inch wide, that hang from reddish stems.
 The drupes contain a single large stone seed that occupies much of the volume of the drupe.
 The ripe fruit is eaten by many birds and animals usually after it has frozen and thawed as the fruit then turns sweet.
 Over ripe fruit smells like wet sheep wool, hence one of the alternate common names of Sheepberry.
 Humans will find the fruit barely palatable.
 Cooking has not found it any better.

 Habitat: The preferred habitat is moist soil in low woods or swamp borders, but it can tolerate drier sites.
-The plant is susceptible to damage by the viburnum leaf beetle (Pyrrhalta viburni), but usually the leaves are not bothered by insects.
+The plant is susceptible to damage by the viburnum leaf beetle (Pyrrhalta viburni ), but usually the leaves are not bothered by insects (more notes below).

 Names: In the never ending quest for specificity, botanists have recently moved the Viburnum genus into the Adoxaceae plant family, which is a small group of 5 genera of shrubs that have opposite leaves, mostly 5-petaled flowers that produce a small drupe.
 Minnesota authorities have made this change, USDA has not yet.
 The genus Viburnum covers a large number of shrubs and the name is an old Latin name for one particular member of the genus.
 The species, lentago, comes from another Latin word meaning 'flexible' and was assigned by Linnaeus as the twigs are very tough and flexible.
 The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Above and Below: The small 5-part flowers have five stamens with yellow anthers and appear in a rounded top cluster at the end of stems along with the leaf cluster.
+Above and Below: The small 5-part flowers, with five stamens with yellow anthers, appear in a rounded top cluster at the end of stems along with the leaf cluster.
 Leaves are sharply toothed, ovate, with pointed tips.

 Below: The flower buds of Nannyberry are in the shape of a round bud with a long-pointed spire at the tips of last years twigs (1st photo).
 These open (2nd photo) exposing the developing flower cluster.